jarrettmeyer/jarrettmeyer.github.io/_posts/2017-12-05-rdbms-fundamentals-third-normal-form.md

 ---
 title: "RDBMS Fundamentals: Third Normal Form"
 layout: post
 post: 2017-12-05
+description:
+thumbnail: /assets/images/database.svg
 ---

 This is a continuation on a series of posts on [RDMBS Fundamentals](/projects#rdbms-fundamentals).
 We have previously covered [first normal form](/2017/12/01/rdbms-fundamentals-first-normal-form) and [second normal form](/2017/12/04/rdbms-fundamentals-second-normal-form).
 Third normal form, or 3NF, continues where we left 2NF.